rcarrata/rcarrata.github.io/_posts/2021-11-10-sandbox-containers.md

 RuntimeClass defines a class of container runtime supported in the cluster.
 The RuntimeClass is used to determine which container runtime is used to run all containers in a pod.

 RuntimeClasses are manually defined by a user or cluster provisioner, and referenced in the PodSpec.
-In our case we will have the RuntimeClass "kata", because we will demoing the Sandbox Containers use in our OpenShift clusters.
+In our case we will have the RuntimeClass "kata", because we will be demoing the Sandbox Containers use in our OpenShift clusters.

 After a while, the Kata runtime is now installed on the cluster and ready for use as a secondary runtime.

 Let's verify that we have a newly created RuntimeClass for Kata on our cluster.